Search for a hidden strange baryon-meson bound state from $\phi$ production in a nuclear medium: Introduction

 The paper is organized as follows.
-In section~\ref{sec2}, we briefly introduce the quark delocalization color screening model, and then we calculate the properies of the hidden strange baryon-meson system in section~\ref{sec3}.
-Focusing on the $\phi-N$ bound state, we investigate the production process, and perform a simulation to show the feasibility of the experimental search for this state in section~\ref{sec4}.
+In Sec.~\ref{sec2}, we briefly introduce the quark delocalization color screening model, and then we calculate the properties of the hidden strange baryon-meson system in Sec.~\ref{sec3}.
+Focusing on the $\phi-N$ bound state, we investigate the production process, and perform a simulation to show the feasibility of the experimental search for this state in Sec.~\ref{sec4}.
 The discussion and the conclusion are drawn in the last section.